-Once you pass the Acadia region, prices drop significantly, but if you’re seeking true budget lodging on the Maine Coast, accommodations that provide character, are clean, and pass my sniff test, then check into these inexpensive lodgings.
+Once you pass the Acadia region, prices drop significantly, but if you’re seeking true budget lodging on the Maine Coast—inexpensive accommodations that provide character, are clean, and pass my sniff test—then check into these cheap sleeps.
+(Updated Feb.
+20, 2018)

 Pleasant Bay Bed & Breakfast, Addison

 How cool is this?
-Pleasant Bay B&B doubles as a 110-acre llama farm, raising pet, breeding stock, and guard llamas.
+Pleasant Bay B&B doubles as a 110-acre shore-front working farm laced with 3.5 miles of trails.
 The modern, elongated cape has just four guest rooms, all with peaceful water views and Wifi; two share a bath.
 Downstairs there’s plenty of living space, including decks overlooking the Pleasant River and Pleasant Bay.
 Peak season rates from $55.

-For inexpensive digs, you can’t beat this clean and cheery motel and tourist cabins, with three efficiency units.
+For inexpensive digs, you can’t beat this clean and cheery motel and tourist cabins, one kitchen.
 All have been nicely updated.
-Frills include air-conditioning, satellite TV, Wifi, inroom phones, and even an outdoor pool.
-A continental breakfast is included.
+Frills include air-conditioning, satellite TV, fiber-optic Wifi, refrigerators, microwaves, and even an outdoor pool.
+Morning coffee and homemade blueberry muffins are included.
 One hint: If you’re taller than 6 feet, opt for the motel instead of the cabins—bathrooms in the latter are tiny.
 Some rooms are pet-friendly for $10.
 Peak season rates from $80.

 Eastland Motel, Lubec